temporalio/cli/docs/workflow/start.md

 ---

+The `temporal workflow start` command starts a new [Workflow Execution](/concepts/what-is-a-workflow-execution).
-When invoked successfully, the Workflow and Run Ids of the recently started [Workflow](https://docs.temporal.io/workflows) are returned.
+When invoked successfully, the Workflow and Run ID are returned immediately after starting the [Workflow](/concepts/what-is-a-workflow).

+Use the command options listed below to change how the Workflow Execution behaves upon starting.
+Make sure to write the command in this format:
+`temporal workflow start [command options] [arguments]`

+## OPTIONS

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.